 This modeling was linked to a global climate model that predicted precipitation trends throughout the southwestern U.S. over time.
 The 3-D model accurately predicts deposition of sediments in basins that contain the mammal fossil and climate records.

 The group also published a paper in Science Advances in November 2021, led by team member Katie Loughney (Tectonic influence on Cenozoic mammal richness and sedimentation history of the Basin and Range, western North America).

 This research showed that a major peak in mammal diversification can be statistically tied to the peak in extensional collapse of the ancient mountain belts.
 Thus, the collaborative study is the first of its kind to quantify how deep Earth forces combine with climate to influence the landscape and impact mammal diversification and species dispersal found within the fossil record.

 The study required the vast computing resources provided by the High-Performance Computing Cluster SeaWulf at Stony Brook University.
 The climate modeling, produced by Ran Feng, University of Connecticut, was supported by the Cheyenne supercomputer maintained at NCAR-Wyoming Supercomputing Center.

-In addition to Holt, the national collaborative team included several researchers from Stony Brook University: Drs.
-Emma Troy Rasbury, Daniel Davis, Ali Bahadori (now at Columbia University) and Tara Smiley.
-Other colleagues include researchers from the University of Michigan (Drs.
-Catherine Badgley and Katie Loughney – now University of Georgia); University of Connecticut (Dr. Ran Feng); Purdue University (Dr. Lucy Flesch), as well a researcher from a consulting business, e4Sciences (Dr. Bruce Ward).
+In addition to Holt, the national collaborative team includes several researchers from Stony Brook University: Emma Troy Rasbury, Daniel Davis, Ali Bahadori (now at Columbia University) and Tara Smiley.
+Other colleagues include researchers from the University of Michigan (Catherine Badgley and Katie Loughney – now University of Georgia); University of Connecticut (Ran Feng); Purdue University (Lucy Flesch), as well a researcher from e4Sciences (Bruce Ward).